-Aspirin is one of the most common over-the-counter medications.
-But it’s not for everyone — not for daily taking at least.
+Aspirin is one of the most commonly used over-the-counter medications.
+But it’s not for everyone — at least not for daily consumption.

-Daily low-dose aspirin is often recommended for patients at high risk of heart attack or stroke.
+Daily low-dose aspirin (81-100 mg) is often recommended for patients at high risk of heart attack or stroke.
 Daily use has risks that should always be weighed with your physician.

 While many people take aspirin safely, daily use can cause bleeding in the stomach, intestines and brain, which can be life-threatening.
 Unless you are at risk of heart attack or stroke, you may consider speaking with your physician about whether use of daily aspirin is appropriate for you.

 Aspirin is also one of the oldest pain relievers.
-An occasional aspirin for headaches, body aches or fever is okay, but physicians nowadays recommend other more effective over-the-counter pain relievers.
+An occasional aspirin for headaches, body aches or fever has been used historically, but physicians nowadays recommend other more effective over-the-counter pain relievers.

 “Daily aspirin has been shown to be helpful in lowering the risk of heart attack and stroke, particularly in patients deemed at high-risk or who have suffered a prior cardiac or neurologic event.
-However, it should never be taken without a doctor's recommendation,” says Sharifeh Kamalimotlagh, MD, an internal medicine physician at Scripps Clinic Carmel Valley.
-“People who are not at increased risk for bleeding and are willing to take low-dose aspirin daily are more likely to benefit.”
+However, it should never be taken without a doctor’s recommendation,” says David Cork, MD, a cardiologist at Scripps Clinic Torrey Pines.

-Aspirin is an anti-inflammatory or blood thinner that is taken to prevent blood clots, which can block the flow of blood through the arteries and lead to heart attack or stroke.
+Aspirin is an anti-inflammatory medication that inhibits platelet function.
+It can be taken to improve the flow of blood through the arteries and prevent heart attack or stroke.

 Physicians prescribe a daily low-dose aspirin to patients who have had a: